 WE WILL BE OPEN FOR 2020 with significant Covid-19 safety measures in place.
-FearFest is now in its 16th year of terror and features 4 amazing attractions at one location!
-Hawthorn State Asylum and The Mortuary (Haunted houses), Terror in the Woods (Haunted trail) and Necropolis Haunted House.
-Also new this year is the ability to customize your scare level!
-Both more intense and less intense options are available!
+FearFest is now in its 18th year of terror and features 4 amazing attractions at one location!
+Hawthorn State Asylum and The Mortuary, Terror in the Woods and Necropolis Haunted House!

 Hawthorne State Asylum

 A century ago, an odd man named Ezekiel Helmsley established a mortuary on the grounds of the old Hawthorn State Asylum.
 People began to talk about the vileness that seemed to always radiate from the presence of the Mortician.
 Rumors quickly began of improper burials and forbidden experimentation.
 After decades of dealing with death, Ezekiel became obsessed with preventing his own.
 Through some corrupt combination of science and dark arts, the creepy mortician managed to prolong his life.
 Legend says that Ezekiel had a family he kept hidden due to their twisted appearances and odd eating habits.
 A family he kept alive by switching out body parts piece by piece.
 Some even say Ezekiel is still working to this day, always looking for fresh specimens.

 Necropolis Haunted House